-The High Line
+Walking The High Line in New York

 One of my favorite parts is the collection of movable wooden benches which roll along the old train tracks.

-Dogs are not allowed on the High Line.
+Are dogs allowed on the High Line in NYC?
+No, dogs have never been allowed on the High Line.
 Bummer for dog owners, but I can understand why – the park is narrow and can get crowded enough already.

 Part of the line runs directly over 10th Avenue, and they’ve conveniently built in a viewing deck and bleachers to allow visitors to sit and watch the action below.